 - “It seems the carriers are always increasing the rates” Long-Term Care insurance is fairly new, as it relates to insurance protection.
 The plans started out 40+ years ago and the industry had very, very little information about the claims history.
 The industry recognized the need for this type of protection and started with “Nursing Home Insurance”.
 Basically you had to be in the hospital 3 days in order to qualify for a very limited benefit and no Home Health Care!
 Between competition and pressure from various sources, carriers started to add more and more benefits with little additional claims history.
 One thing that caught the industry by suprise was that, in many cases, when a person went to the Nursing Home they actually lived much longer than expected!
 This could be due to the quality of services they recieved and their social interactions with others residents!
 Carriers that are still in the marketplace have made many changes in benefits, based on consumer demands and industry requirements.
 These changes caused rate adjustments over the years and, hopefully, will help stabilize rates.

 - “What if I never use the coverage?”
 First, you should be very pleased that your health was good!
 With a policy rider, that you can add to your basic coverage, you can have a large percentage of your premium payments refunded if you terminate the coverage.
 With a different policy rider you can have all the premium you paid, less claims paid, refunded when you die.

-Traditional Long-Term Care benefits are protected under the Georgia Partnership Program and the premium can be paid with Health Savings Account (HSA) funds!
+Traditional Long-Term Care benefits are generally protected under a Partnership Program and the premium can be paid with Health Savings Account (HSA) funds!